George Alice

 Georgia Mannion (born 25 March 2003), known professionally as George Alice, is an Australian singer-songwriter.

 In 2019, Mannion released her debut single "Circles", for which she won Triple J's Unearthed High competition.

-Early life
+Early life and education

 Georgia Mannion was born on 25 March 2003.
 She began busking at 11 years old.

 Mannion attended Faith Lutheran College, in Tanunda, South Australia.

 Musical style and influences

 Mannion is primarily a pop, electronic, electropop, indie pop, and indie folk artist.

 Alice's music has been likened to Maggie Rogers.

 Career

 2019: "Circles" and Unearthed High win

 Mannion rose to prominence with her debut single "Circles", which was released in July 2019, and led her to win Triple J's 2019 Unearthed High competition.
 "Circles" ranked at number 64 in Triple J's Hottest 100 of 2019.

 She released a music video for "Circles" through a partnership with Ditto Music, and subsequently signed regional deals with Paradigm Talent Agency.